sodabrew/puppet-dashboard/README.markdown

 The Puppet Dashboard may not start or may display warnings if misconfigured or if it encounters an error.
 Details about these errors are recorded to log files that will help diagnose and resolve the problem.

 You can find the logs in the `log` subdirectory of the Puppet Dashboard install, which will probably be in `/usr/share/puppet-dashboard/log/{environment}.log` if you installed from a package.
+You may want to customize your log rotation in `config/environment.rb`, if you would like to devote more or less disk to archival of logs.

 If you installed from source, it will be wherever you cloned your git repository.